Pubs in our area

 50 The Street

 16th century beamed community pub with friendly atmosphere.
-Pub re-opened in 2015 with an added coffee shop (open at 10.00) serving delicious homemade cakes (also sells bread at weekends).
 Family friendly seating bar, standing bar with wood burner, both serving imaginative Italian food from noon.
 Locally sourced meats and ingredients used where possible.
 Gluten-free meals and cakes available.
 Regular music events, usually on a Thursday.
-A 'gin club' adds to the mix with the pub selling 150 gins.
 Local artists display work in bars and gallery.
 Mid Anglia CAMRA Norfolk Pub of the Year 2018 and overall winner 2019.
+Cafe open until noon.

 - Old Kings Head (01379) 668843 50 The Street Brockdish IP21 4JY